 You have cancer.
 “That’s probably the scariest phrase anyone’s ever heard,” says Bob.
 And the scary factor kicked up a notch when he was told that he was likely not to survive it “Well, it pretty much devastated us,” says Bob about the news he and his wife Barb received.
 “I think the first several days we didn’t know how to react,” he recalls.
 “Everybody gets a ‘why me’ syndrome, but this was an impending doom.”

 Over the next five days, Bob had a series of tests performed, including blood tests, as well as stent in an artery between his kidney and pancreas, as it was getting blocked because of the tumor was choking off the blood flow to the kidney.
-Following his stent procedure, Bob was released from the hospital and met with Dr. Lemon to go over his cancer treatment plan, which included a visit with an oncology surgeon.

 When Bob met with the surgeon, he learned that because of his tumor’s size and location, surgery was not an option until chemotherapy treatment could shrink the tumor.
 Even then his physician didn’t seem very optimistic, at the time, about this prognosis.

 Starting Pancreatic Cancer Treatment

 Being diagnosed with cancer and now getting ready to go through his treatment for it, Bob was concerned about his wife.
 It was already an emotional time for them as they had lost their son, who was killed in a motorcycle accident a few years before.